Lightning-AI/LitLogger/README.md

 trainer.fit(LoggingBoringModel(), BoringDataModule())
 ```

-### Loss simulator
+### Example 3: loss simulator

-This detailed example illustrates how to simulate a changing loss value during training.
-It logs metric updates at intervals, so you can see how your loss fluctuates over time.
-This practical demonstration shows you the flexibility of Lightning Logger in handling real-world training scenarios.
+This is a fun example that simulates a long model training run.

 <details>
 <summary>Python code</summary>